-We are asking you to take part in this study because you are a patient being seen by a clinician who is a member of the Thoracic Disease Management Team or Pulmonary Service at MSKCC.
+We are asking you to take part in this study because you are healthy and between the ages of 18-45.

 Taking part in this study is your choice.

 You can choose to take part or not to take part in this study, and you can change your mind at any time.
 Whatever choice you make, you will not lose access to your medical care or give up any legal rights or benefits.